 The original bottles have no relation whatsoever to a body shape, and they didn’t need to be compared to a woman’s body at all.
 This campaign is just ridiculously unnecessary and counter-productive.

-What happens if you now have a woman staring at the various bottles in front of her, ashamed of the one she wants to pick vs. the one she has?
+What happens if you now have a woman staring at the various bottles in front of her, ashamed of the one she wants to pick over the one she identifies with?
 Or if all of one bottles of one shape were to sell out first, is that not indicating a societal preference or standard?

 Does this need to be an issue?